WebSocket Router Specification

 ctx.send(QueryResponse, { result }); // ✅ Send message to current connection

-Outbound metadata: ctx.send() automatically adds timestamp to meta (producer time for UI display; server logic MUST use ctx.receivedAt, not meta.timestamp — see @schema.md#Which-timestamp-to-use).
+Outbound metadata: ctx.send() automatically adds timestamp to meta (producer time for UI display; server logic MUST use ctx.receivedAt, not meta.timestamp — see docs/specs/schema.md#Which-timestamp-to-use).

-For broadcasting to multiple clients, see @broadcasting.md for multicast patterns using Bun's native pubsub.
+For broadcasting to multiple clients, see docs/specs/pubsub.md for multicast patterns using Bun's native pubsub.

 Subscriptions & Publishing

-For comprehensive pub/sub patterns, examples, and detailed API documentation, see @broadcasting.md.
+For comprehensive pub/sub API documentation, semantics, and patterns, see docs/specs/pubsub.md.

 Quick API reference: